Labaik: Ownership and legal seizure

 Labaik was registered as owned by Aidan J O'Ryan, a bloodstock agent.
-In 2017 Labaik was seized by the Criminal Assets Bureau in Ireland as his purchase for €28,000 was linked to a organized crime and drug dealer John Boylan.
+In 2017 Labaik was seized by the Criminal Assets Bureau in Ireland as his purchase for €28,000 was linked to an organized crime and drug dealer John Boylan.
 Gardai sent armed officers to Punchestown to seize the horse.
 In October 2019, it was ruled by the Irish High Court that Boylan had purchased Labaik using proceeds from crime.

 During the high court case, it was revealed the ownership of the horse was structured as 90% Boylan, 5% O'Ryan and 5% Gordon Elliott the trainer.
 It was outlined during the case that Elliott had never spoken to owner Boylan.
 At the same testimony, the value of Labaik was raised up with Elliott estimating his value went up to €300,000 following his Cheltenham win but now may be 'worthless' after the injury sustained at Punchestown.